 Harper College acts as the buffer between your company and the Department of Labor (DOL).
 Harper will file all necessary paperwork including registering your apprentice, providing you with check lists of competencies observed, and preparing students to earn their credentials.
-Furthermore Harper provides the mentors working with apprentices a Train the Trainer program at the beginning of their journey to bring context to their new responsibilities with an apprentice.
+Furthermore Harper provides the mentors working with apprentices "The Mentor and the Apprentice" course at the beginning of their journey to bring context to their new responsibilities with an apprentice.

 Companies are invited to calculate the Return on Investment of hiring an apprentice here.
 With a steady stream of new apprentices going through Harper’s program, employers will have continued access to new talent.
 Harper’s Registered Apprenticeship employee training programs can significantly reduce costs associated with recruitment and retention.

 Investing in your employees is a proven method to build loyalty.
 Apprenticeship creates a valuable working relationship from the beginning that will help the apprentice establish a career within your company with a strong foundation of knowledge and connections with colleagues.